ShivangiM12/ShivangiM12/README.md

 - 👋 Hi, I’m Shivangi Mishra.
 - 👀 I’m interested in data analysis, utilizing tools like SQL, Python, Excel, and Power BI to extract insights from data.
 - 🌱 I’m currently learning advanced techniques in data analysis and machine learning to enhance my skills in this field.
-- 💞️ I’m looking to collaborate on data analysis projects that involve SQL, Python, Excel, Power BI, and advanced AI technologies such as GPT-3.5, OpenAI, and Vertex AI.
+- 💞️ I’m looking to collaborate on data analysis projects that involve SQL, Python, Hadoop,HDFS,Hive,Sqoop,Scala,AWS and advanced AI technologies such as GPT, OpenAI, and Vertex AI.
-- 📫 How to reach me: mishrashivangi637@gmail.com OR https://www.linkedin.com/in/shivangi-mishra-06a561152/
+- 📫 How to reach me: https://www.linkedin.com/in/shivangi-mishra-06a561152/